"A creditor is trying to wind up our company! What does compulsory liquidation mean?"

 Read the guide and questions here but if you have a very irate creditor talking about winding up your company - SEEK PROFESSIONAL ADVICE NOW and call us on 0800 9700539.

 It is possible to stop compulsory liquidation, but you have to act quickly if your company has been "served a winding up petition".

 A creditor has pursued the debts due to it for a significant period and has exhausted all other avenues to recover their money.
 Deals to repay have often been agreed but the debtor company has not stuck to the deals, has demonstrated intractability or simply does not communicate with the creditor.
 They instruct a solicitor or debt collector to collect the debt, but all avenues fail.
 The agent then discusses the cost of proceeding with an action to wind the company up.

-The costs vary between solicitors but a typical cost of the action will be £250-£500 for a stat demand, and £1,000-£2,000 for a winding up petition (includes Court costs).
+The costs vary between solicitors but a typical cost of the action will be £250-£500 for a statutory demand, and £1,000-£2,000 for a winding up petition (includes Court costs).
 Despite this for larger debts it is a very effective way of collecting larger debts when the creditor believes that there is sufficient resource to pay it.
 Many larger companies use established debt collection law firms to collect their debts this way.

 The application for a petition will be granted in cases where it can be proven to the Courts satisfaction that the debt is undisputed, attempts to recover have been undertaken and the debtor is not compliant.
 A petition will be issued and court hearing date granted.
 The date is usually well in the future because of court pressures.
 Once the petition is correctly served upon the company it has a period to pay the debt or to defend the action.
 This is expensive as the action is always in a High Court and requires a barrister to attend.
 The costs of such defence are high.
 If the case is found the company is wound up by the Court.